The Claude playbook for CPAs who lose 5 hours a week to engagement-letter follow-ups

 Claude drafts, you verify.
 The playbook is explicit about this.
 You use Claude for the writing around the return — engagement letters, follow-ups, fee discussions, the 'here's what your refund is and what to sign' email.
 You do not use it to take a tax position.
 IRS Circular 230 §10.34 and §10.37 still apply: once you sign the return, the position is yours.
 The playbook covers what Claude is good at and where you stop and switch tools.

-Starter ($47) is the web playbook plus 50 prompts.
+Starter ($97) is the web playbook, 50 prompts, and the abridged Operator Stack install course.
 Run any prompt, paste your context, get a draft.
-Pro ($97) adds a Notion template fork you can clone as your weekly engagement workflow, 5 full walkthroughs with screenshots (stalled engagement letter, missing-document chase, scope-change, fee increase, year-end delivery), and 30 days of update access.
+Pro ($197) adds a Notion template fork you can clone as your weekly engagement workflow, 5 full walkthroughs with screenshots (stalled engagement letter, missing-document chase, scope-change, fee increase, year-end delivery), the 20-minute Loom walkthrough of the AICPA-compliant redaction setup, and 30 days of update access.
 Most solo practitioners are fine on Starter through their first busy season.
 Pro is for firms with 2+ people who want one system everyone runs.

 Both.
 Solo practitioners get 5-10 hours back per week in busy season — almost all of it from client comms.
 Multi-person firms shift from writing first drafts to editing them — staff drafts in Claude, partner reviews.
 The Pro walkthroughs cover both setups.